 Radiation and Cancer Biology

-Yi Sun, MD, PhD: Director of Radiation & Cancer Biology
+Yi Sun, MD, PhD: Professor of Radiation & Cancer Biology

 The Sun laboratory is focused on understanding the molecular mechanisms involved in regulation of apoptosis, angiogenesis, and radioresistance by SCF E3 ubiquitin ligases and p53 signal pathways with the ultimate aim of identifying and validating targets for mechanism-driven, anti-cancer drug discovery.